Top Authentic Things to Do in Hanoi for Tourists (2025 Guide)

 That is why cycling has become the most preferential way for international visitors to explore Hanoi.
 The first point of this tour is the Long Bien Bridge, also known as a historical testimony and recorded as the very first bridge crossing the Red River.
 In this place, tourists are able to contemplate the sunset on Long Bien Bridge within the quietness and timeless beauty that inflects the historical movement of this capital city.

 Also, the tourists can take pictures and memories with this historic bridge in Hanoi.
-After that, guests tour the banana islands, vegetable fields—images many people see only in villages far from the center of the city.
+After that, guests tour the banana islands, vegetable fields; images many people see only in villages far from the center of the city.

-Top Must-See Sites And Activities Near The Capital
+4. Top Must-See Sites And Activities Near The Capital

 Discover Hanoi's charming suburbs, where authentic villages preserve the traditions of thousands of Vietnamese.
 These peaceful, sincere, and rustic settings offer a unique atmosphere that transports you into another world.

-The Ancient Duong Lam Village and Its Surrounding Rice Fields
+4.1 The Ancient Duong Lam Village

 Duong Lam village is a treasure trove of architecture, with some buildings dating back 400 years, including the gateway, communal house, and various religious sites.
 A walk or bike ride through the village's pagodas and private homes feels like stepping back in time.
 You can engage with friendly locals and explore rice, cassava, and corn fields.
 This village offers a perfect glimpse into traditional life in the Red River Delta.

-The craft villages around Hanoi
+4.2 The craft villages around Hanoi

 Hanoi is surrounded by ancient artisan villages, each with its specialized trade.
 Some have preserved their traditional crafts to this day, offering rich cultural experiences in North Vietnam.
 Here are some must-visit villages: